 You will end up with a full inbox of messages and resumés, but most of them are not the tech workers you are looking for.
-That is why you need to attract the right people by your job ads and job descriptions that will appeal to tech talents.
+That is why you need to attract the right people with your job ads and job descriptions that will appeal to tech talent.

 - Required and expected — be direct and convey what you require and expect from the applicant.
 Don’t place vague qualifications.
 As much as possible, state their expected tasks and the necessary knowledge to attain them.

 - Provide links — the tech industry does not have fixed terms for everything.
 Sometimes it varies depending on the environment or tech community.
 To avoid misunderstandings, provide a link that describes the job role.

 Last but not least, always test the candidates.
 In conducting technical tests, don’t settle for the simple question-and-answer type of testing.
 You need to have a detailed series of tests that will help determine the skill and potential of the applicant.

 First, you can do the technical test, where they need to answer a few questions.
 Then, proceed to the situational test, where they need to solve problems that your company has encountered.

 Lastly, the interview.
 In the series of interviews, you find out if the applicant fits in your work culture.
 Don’t disregard the interview.
 Remember that work culture can affect the development of the company.